domagalski/lifxdev/README.md

 ### ~/.lifx/monitor_mac.yaml

-Hi Twitter!
 This might not be stable enough for production usage, but here it is for those interested.

 The `monitor_mac.yaml` file is used to configure the `dhcp-trigger-lifx.py` script.
 See the next section on how to use Pi-Hole/dnsmasq with this script.